Integers

 , has the same memory layout except for the signed value

-field, which allows a different range of values: from to , including both ends.
+field, which allows a different range of values: from to , including both endpoints.

 and varint32

 formats.
-These are serialized almost identical to coins
+These are serialized almost identically to coins

-and lesser variable integer formats, but use a -bit len
+and other smaller variable integer formats but use a -bit len

 field for storing the byte length.
 This allows the value